mbbu/Transcriptomics_project/RNA-Seq pipeline.md

 done
 ```
 ## Quality analysis
-* fastqc * is a module that checks the quality of the raw reads from high throughput sequencing platforms like Illumina.It provides a html report summary of the quality of reads in graphs and tables.This makes you aware of the quality of reads for downstream analysis.
+**fastqc** checks the quality of the raw reads from high throughput sequencing platforms like Illumina.It provides a html report summary of the quality of reads in graphs and tables.This makes you aware of the quality of reads for downstream analysis.
-* multiqc * this is a module that makes fastqc output more manageable by compiling them and generating one report.
+**multiqc** makes fastqc output more manageable by compiling them and generating one report.

-looping through the rawdata to do quality check and combining the reports using multiqc
 ```
 mkdir rawfastqc
 cd rawfastqc